Common Accessibility Issues: How to Understand & Fix Them

 Note: Only use ARIA roles when native HTML elements don’t provide the same functionality.
 Overusing ARIA can create more problems than it solves.

-Step 4: Optimise for Keyboard Users
+Step 4: Optimize for Keyboard Users

 Every part of your site, including menus, modals, buttons, and form fields, should be usable without a mouse.
 Avoid interactions that rely solely on mouse hover.
 If you must use hover, always provide a keyboard equivalent.